ViFurzy/ViTV/README.md

 1. Open http://localhost:9091
 2. Log in using credentials from `.env` file
-3. Go to Settings → Download directories
+3. Go to: Hamburger menu (☰) → Edit Preferences
-4. Set download directory: `/downloads`
+4. In the 'Torrents' tab, set 'Download to:' to `/opt/vitv/downloads`
-5. Enable "Watch directory": `/watch`
+5. (Optional) Set 'Use temporary folder:' to `/opt/vitv/downloads`

 ### 2. Prowlarr (Indexer Manager)